jamari-morrison/jamari-website/README.md

 ## Description 📋
 My portfolio built as a quick, responsive web application.
 Learned how to use HTML, CSS, and JavaScript  to create a responsive website that is easy to use on various platforms and browsers.
-Used the Django framework (in Python) to handle the website's backend, heroku for online hosting, and get.tech for the custom domain.
+Used the Django framework (in Python) to handle the website's backend, Heroku for online hosting, and Get.tech for the custom domain.
 <br />
 <br />